jmaslanko/pycon_debug/presentation/presentation.md

 ## Why?

 - because most tutorials shows you how to write code that works
-- in real life you spend more time dealing with bugs than  writting a new code...
+- in real life you spend more time dealing with bugs than  writing a new code...

 ---